Tidying up America, Glass return, Bellagio Casino, Las Vegas.

 What also became quickly apparent was that America, as far as my glove dictated journey could indicate, was uncannily tidy.
 It was so tidy in fact that I feared that my efforts were in danger of becoming wholly redundant.

-It was finally on arrival in Las Vegas that an opportunity presented itself.
-Walking around Vegas you can very easily get on to a cleverly designed circuit which takes you from Casino to Casino.
-It was in the elevator taking me from the street to the famous Bellagio that I discovered an abandoned empty wine glass left leaning on the hand rail.
+It was on arriving in Las Vegas that an opportunity eventually presented itself.
+Walking around Vegas you can quickly get on to a cleverly designed circuit which takes you from Casino to Casino.
+It was in the elevator taking me from the street to the famous Bellagio that I chanced upon an abandoned empty wine glass left leaning on the hand rail.
 It contained the remains of some red wine and was marked with pink lipstick on its edge.
-I picked it up and quickly took it back to the Luxor, where I was staying.
-There I washed and polished the glass before returning to the Bellagio lift an hour later to place it back exactly where I had found it.
+I duly picked it up and quickly rushed back to the Luxor - where I was staying - to wash and polish the glass before returning to the Bellagio lift an hour or so later to place it back exactly where I had found it.

 I had finally begun to tidy up America.